RESBev: Making BEV Perception More Robust: Method

 \subsubsection{Semantic Prior Predictor.}

-This module is trained to predict the potential future state.
-Given the previous reconstructed feature ($f^{rec}_{t-1}$) and the ego-vehicle's motion, a multi-modal encoder is constructed to extract the semantic information and capture the dynamic physical law of the traffic scenario.
-Subsequently, a latent world model is introduced to learn the state transition of the autonomous driving process, which predicts the future BEV prior ($f^{pred}_{t}$) for the anomaly recovery and robust perception.
+This module is trained to predict the future state.
+Given the previous reconstructed feature ($f^{rec}_{t-1}$) and the ego-vehicle's motion, a multi-modal encoder is used to extract semantic BEV latents and ego-motion latents for short-term temporal prediction.
+Subsequently, a latent dynamic predictor is introduced to predict the current BEV prior from historical BEV features and ego-motion, which predicts the future BEV prior ($f^{pred}_{t}$) for the anomaly recovery and robust perception.